miguel-juzto/robot_order/README.md

-# Template: This is my robot for certitification level II
+# This is my robot for certitification level II

 If you have any comments, I will be waiting for them.